Probing protoneutron stars with gamma-ray axionscopes: Introduction

 Core-collapse supernovae (SNe) are unique astrophysical laboratories for weakly-interacting particles such as axions and axion-like particles (ALPs) (see Ref.~\cite{Caputo:2024oqc} for a recent review).
 Because of the extreme conditions of temperature and density expected in the inner regions of the protoneutron star (PNS), ALPs could be copiously produced exploiting their coupling to nucleons $g_{aN}$, with $N=n,\,p$ for neutrons and protons respectively~\cite{Lella:2022uwi,Lella:2023bfb}. \emph{Indirect} constraints on this flux can be obtained from the impact of the ALP emissivity on the duration of the SN neutrino burst.
 Notably, the SN 1987A observation allows one to constrain $g_{aN} \lesssim 10^{-9}$~\cite{Lella:2023bfb}.
 In case ALPs are also coupled to photons, the SN ALP flux can convert into gamma rays in the Galactic magnetic field~\cite{Payez:2014xsa}, opening the possibility for a \emph{direct} detection of a SN ALP-induced gamma-ray burst in gamma-ray telescopes~\cite{Meyer:2016wrm,Calore:2023srn}.
 In this regard, at the time of SN 1987A explosion the non-observation of gamma rays in the Solar Maximum Mission Satellite~\cite{Payez:2014xsa} allows one to exclude values of the ALP-photon coupling $g_{a\gamma} \gtrsim 10^{-15}$ GeV$^{-1}$ for ALP masses $m_a <10^{-10}$ eV~\cite{Calore:2020tjw}.

 In this work, we explore the physics potential of a possible detection, in a gamma-ray telescope like the {\it Fermi} Large Area Telescope ({\it Fermi}-LAT), of an ALP flux produced by a Galactic SN via the ALP-nucleon coupling and converting into gamma rays in the Milky-Way magnetic field thanks to the ALP-photon coupling $g_{a\gamma}$~\cite{Meyer:2016wrm, Calore:2023srn,Muller:2023pip}.
 We will show how the detection of a gamma-ray burst can provide valuable information to probe the core of a SN, complementary to the ones obtained by SN neutrino observations in large underground detectors (see, e.g. Ref.~\cite{Mirizzi:2015eza} for a review).
+In particular, the detection of the neutrino burst from the next nearby SN will help the entire community to shed light over the SN explosion mechanism.
+However, since neutrinos are emitted from the edge of the PNS, they will be not sensitive to the main conditions characterizing the interior of the SN core, where neutrinos are trapped.
+On the other hand, ALPs (or other FIPs) can be copiously produced in these regions, and, for the values of the ALP couplings considered in this work, they can freely escape the inner PNS.
+As a consequence, the detection of an axion burst could provide us with unique information about the inner SN core.